-This is an OER textbook with a CC BY license, which means that you are free to retain, reuse, revise, remix, and redistribute this textbook in any way you would like, as long as an attribution is included.
+This is an OER textbook with a Creative Commons Attribution license, except where otherwise noted (the "Sources" section at the bottom of each page has specific attributions and citations for external sources).
+You are free to retain, reuse, revise, remix, and redistribute this textbook, as long as attributions are included.
 A suggested attribution is provided at the bottom of every page of this book.